synshop/ShopIdentifyer/README.md

 Starting, Stopping and Debugging
 ================================
-In a dev or production environment, you'll need to run this to start the app:
+In a dev  environment, you'll need to run this to start the app:

+    $ ./localserver.py

+This will start a local Flask

+In a production environment, you'll need to launch the application using Gunicorn:

     $ ./start_gunicorn.sh